mentpy/mentpy/_sources/getting-started.rst.txt

 This process generates HTML documentation in `docs/_build/html`, which you can open in a web browser to review.

-Contributors are encouraged to follow the :doc:`contributing guidelines <contributing>` to submit their enhancements or bug fixes.
+Contributors are encouraged to follow the :doc:`contributing guidelines <CONTRIBUTING>` to submit their enhancements or bug fixes.